 The public involvement process is contained in the Citizen Participation Plan.
 The CPP was adopted in the 2011-2016 Consolidated Plan.
-This year Kim McCarty, Daniel Ledezma and Lisa Oreskovich, of the Equity Policy and Communications team created the public participation process that follows the CCP guidelines in consultation with Jessica Harper from the City of Gresham, and Regena Warren from Multnomah County..
+This year Kim McCarty, from the City of Portland, in consultation with Laurie Wells from the City of Gresham, and Regena Warren from Multnomah County created the public participation process that follows the CPP guidelines.

-e) Primary contact for more information on this public involvement process (name, title, phone, email): Daniel Ledezma (Daniel.ledezma@portlandoregon.gov) and Manager of Equity Policy and Communications (EPIC) team at the Portland Housing Bureau, and Kim McCarty (kim.mccarty@portlandoregon.gov), 503 823 5312.
+e) Primary contact for more information on this public involvement process (name, title, phone, email Leslie Goodlow, PHB Operations Manager (Leslie.
+Goodlow@portlandoregon.gov, (503) 823-4160, and Kim McCarty (kim.mccarty@portlandoregon.gov), 503 823 5312.